centreon/centreon-documentation/en/service-mapping/ba-management.md

 ![image](assets/service-mapping/guide/conf_add_ba.png)

 In this configuration panel, after giving a unique name (mandatory), you need to configure multiple sections to have an agregated indicator.
-The name is the only parameter mandatory but to have a BA that works, you need at least to configure some indicators and an calculation methods.
+The name is the only parameter mandatory but to have a BA that works, **you need at least** **to configure some indicators and define the calculation methods**.
 This can be done in the "Indicator" section.

 #### Indicators